Canyon, California: Shell Oil pipeline explosion (March 17, 1969)

 During a strike in March 1969, a disgruntled worker bombed the Shell Oil pipeline that ran through Canyon.
 On March 17, after a minor blast had been reported around 9 p.m., the Sheriff's department has dispatched two patrol cars to investigate.
 The 160-resident community was evacuated after a larger blast was reported at 11:30 p.m.
 Oakland sent three fire companies to aid the Moraga fire department.
 After 1 a.m. the fire was reported under control.
 The explosion killed a Shell employee and injured at least seven persons, including five sheriff's deputies.
 Jet fuel leaked into San Leandro Creek and caused an explosion.
 The old dance hall burned down.
 The town's general store, which had been established in 1855, and the post office were burned down.

 Climate

-Canyon enjoys a cool summer Mediterranean climate (Koppen classification csb) similar to that of the nearby city of Oakland, California, though slightly warmer.
+Canyon enjoys a cool summer Mediterranean climate (Koppen classification csb) similar to that of the nearby city of Oakland, though slightly warmer.
 Fog maintains the cool summer weather.